Hike the Picos de Europa: The Hotels Edition

 The Cares Gorge trail

 Following yesterday's exploits around the iconic Naranjo del Bulnes, today you'll check off one of the most famous hikes in Spain.
-Carved through the heart of the Picos de Europa is the renowned Cares Gorge, an easy yet epic hike through a stunning part of the mountain range.
+Carved through the heart of the Picos de Europa is the renowned Cares Gorge, an easy yet epic self-guided hike through a stunning part of the mountain range.
 Hike along a narrow trail cut into the cliff face, crossing bridges and tunnels as the Cares River flows deep below you with drops of 984 ft to the valley floor at some points.
 The trail follows the Cares River from Poncebos, in Asturias province, all the way to Caín, in neighboring León province.
 Caín is a blissful spot to grab lunch from one of the many cafes along the river.
 From here you'll transfer on to your next base in Espinama, a little hamlet nestled beneath the eastern massif of the Picos.
 You are now in Cantabria province, and this side of the Picos is a lush and green micro climate, with the dense Cantabrian forest providing a refuge for populations of brown bear, wolves, wild boar and chamois.
 You'll stop in picturesque Potes en route, with cafes, bars and shops to poke your head in before settling in to your quaint, family-run rural accommodation in Espinama.
 You'll tuck into a home-cooked dinner with local wines this evening.

 Day 5